Global threat: New cases of a drug resistant superbug reported in US

 According to the CDC, Candida auris “presents a serious global threat” and mostly spreads locally through healthcare facilities.
 It is described as highly transmittable and can cause severe “invasive infections” in 5-10% of those affected.
 Symptoms can include fever and chills, and the fungus can spread through contaminated areas or via close contact with someone who has it.

-Jasmin Chaudhary, medical director of infection prevention at Salem Health, said in the latest announcement that the Covid-19 pandemic has led to a “rise in multi-drug resistant organisms” like Candida auris.
+Jasmin Chaudhary, medical director of infection prevention at Salem Health, said in the latest announcement that the COVID-19 pandemic has led to a “rise in multi-drug resistant organisms” like Candida auris.

 Leave a Comment